labscript-suite/labscript-devices/docs/source/devices/prawnblaster.rst

 They can be accessed either by `name.clocklines[int]` or directly by their auto-generated labscript names `name_clock_line_int`.

-An example connection table that use the PrawnBlaster:
+An example connection table that uses the PrawnBlaster:

 .. code-block:: python